Representative Social Choice: From Learning Theory to AI Alignment: Summary of Key Results

-In essence, the bound tells us that the larger the sample size, the better the mechanism's decision reflects the population's true preferences, with the sample size needing to grow in proportion to the complexity of the candidate space, as measured by the VC dimension \citep{vapnik1999overview} --- as an analogy, when election candidates tailor their messaging in a fine-grained manner, the population needs to watch more debates to find broadly aligned candidates, or else candidates could easily \emph{overfit} their message to a few flagship issues.
+In essence, the bounds tell us that the larger the sample size, the better the mechanism's decision reflects the population's true preferences, with the sample size needing to grow in proportion to the complexity of the candidate space, as measured by the VC dimension \cite{vapnik1999overview} or the Rademacher complexity \cite{mohri2008rademacher} --- as an analogy, when election candidates tailor their messaging in a fine-grained manner, the population needs to watch more debates to find broadly aligned candidates, or else candidates could easily \emph{overfit} their message to a few flagship issues.